BattletechModders/RogueTech/Core/CustomActivatableEquipment/Readme.txt

 	"Id":"ppc_capacitor",  - ID should same as file name "addonType":"ppc_capacitor_type", - string used to track addons of the same type.
 If ommited Id is used.
-	                                    Only one addon of certain type can be attached to weapon "targetComponentTags":["overload_mode_unlockable"], - set of tags weapon should have to be able to be target for an addon "modes":[                                           - list of modes this addon adding to weapon.
+	                                    Only one addon of certain type can be attached to weapon "TonnageMod": 1.0, - allows to modify equipment tonnage it attached to.
+Float - multiplicative.
+Default 1.0;
+	"targetComponentTags":["overload_mode_unlockable"], - set of tags weapon should have to be able to be target for an addon "modes":[                                           - list of modes this addon adding to weapon.
 	                                                      If isBaseMode is true this mode will be forced to be default for this weapon